zeevick10/bitcoin-educational-content/tutorials/others/bcert-verification/en.md

 ## Download your certificate

 Log into your personal PBN dashboard, go to Credentials page by clicking on the lefthand-side menu and click on your exam session and locate the certificate you want to verify.
-Download the zip file ef he certificate and extract the contents of your zip file and you will find three different files inside:
+Download the zip file and extract the contents and you will find three different files inside:

 - Signed text file (e.g., certificate.txt.sig)
 - Open timestamp (OTS) file (e.g., certificate.txt.ots)